Planetary Nebula Simeis 22

 Finder Chart

 The planetary nebula Simeis 22 is located in the constellation of Cassiopeia, about 22 arc minutes west of the 5.7 mag star HR 439.
+On 17 October it is in opposition to the Sun and culminates at local midnight.
 The constellation is circumpolar in central Europe, but the best viewing time is July to January, when it is highest at night.

 Visual Observation